SCROLL

 Test webhooks using the dashboard simulator

-Dashboard → API & Webhooks → Send test event.
-Sends a real signed verification.completed payload to your endpoint.
-Use to validate your signature verification before going live.
+Dashboard -> API & Webhooks -> Send test event.
+Sends a real signed webhook.test payload to your endpoint so you can validate signature verification before going live.

 Step 11